Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

   <tr>
     <th> continuous </th>
     <td> neither player can Summon non-DARK Monsters </td>
-    <td> your opponent can only Summon Monsters in Defence Position, and Monsters they control in Defence Position cannot activate effects </td>
+    <td> opponent can only Summon Monsters in Defence Position, and Monsters they control in Defence Position cannot activate effects </td>
-    <td> negates the effects of Synchro, Xyz, and Link Monsters on the field and in the Graveyard </td>
+    <td> negates the effects of Synchro, Xyz, and Link Monsters on the field and in the Grave </td>
   </tr>
 </table>